Diamond Cup Review

 Diamond Cup: A Newcomer to the Menstrual Cup World

 The Diamond Cup is a new menstrual cup that is now available on Amazon.
 The main reason that you might consider buying the Diamond Cup is because it’s cheaper than many of the other ones.
-You can get two of them for about 1/3 of the price of something like the Diva Cup or MoonCup.

 We found some information that says that the Diamond Cup is manufactured in the USA.
 However, we’re not sure how they could possibly sell the cup so cheaply if this is the case.
 No other cups manufactured in the USA, or Europe are offered for anywhere close to a similar price.